Avoiding Problems with Remote Employees

 Think twice before offering remote work to someone who has said they would like to quit because of the job's demands.
 They make enjoy the schedule flexibility while hunting for a new job.

 Require remote employees and telecommuting employees to return all IT assets before taking a leave of absence or extended vacation.
 If the item is not in their possession, it cannot be lost or misused.
+What if someone uses their personal device to access work systems?
+They'll still have it, but be respectful and don't ping them for input when they're supposed to be off relaxing or at home recovering.

 Limit or prohibit remote workers from working off public wi-fi networks.
 While they gain the social camaraderie of the coffee house, hackers can spoof the wireless router and capture their files as they are transferred.
 Or a camera's picture of their screen is enough to steal sensitive information.